softknk/BigData_Airflow_Hubway/README.md

 See the Airflow-Workflows on "xxx.xxx.xxx.xxx:8080" in your local web browser.

 ## Results
+The Heatmap `heatmap.html` can be opened inside your local web browser.
+It show different start stations and common areas of high renting volume.
+What I found out during Exploration is, that Station with ID=67 is used very heavy.
+It is propably used to cross the river over the Harvard Bridge.
+Also it is near the MIT Campus, so students are frequent customers which can also be reasoned by the age share in the KPI.
 The Excel KPI named `hubway_kpi_result.xlsx` contains different Sheets for the different KPI's.
 The following sheets are available:

 - **Avg Trip Duration**: Average duration of trips.